3 Rules for scaling your team for greatnesson 5 May 2019 for Clients

 As experts in talent acquisition and talent management, we enable our clients to stay focused on their core business and growth.

-Ultimately, the key to scaling your IT team is to find ways to spend your budget more efficiently and think long-term.
+Ultimately, the key to scaling your team is to find ways to spend your budget more efficiently and think long-term.
 The main lesson to learn from Amazon’s success is to avoid the team-scaling fallacy and to focus on efficiency – both on worker placement and recruitment practices.
 From multinationals such as BP and Expedia we can learn that while AI and ML-based recruitment practices may not be a replacement for face to face interviews, they have the potential to make recruitment more effective and more cost-efficient.
 Ultimately, we can learn that introducing a coaching aspect can be a positive addition to an existing recruitment process.

 Overall, nurturing talent through a combination of training and coaching can be one of the best ways of scaling a team for greatness.